 EUV raise the temperature of the thermosphere all the way to

 Increased solar heating makes the thermosphere puff out as denser layers from lower altitudes expand upward.
-The density of the thermosphere can soar by a factor of 50 during solar maximum, with a commensurate increase in atmospheric drag on satellites.
+The

 Above: This image, courtesy of Dr. Judith Lean at the